 All change and cancellation requests will be dealt with on behalf of the Suppliers concerned and are subject to availability and the Rules and Restrictions of the relevant Supplier.
 The Customer does not have an automatic right of change or cancellation (including partial cancellation) unless such rights are provided by the individual Suppliers under their Rules and Restrictions (which are provided to the Customer prior to booking).

 A fee (which could be up to the full value of the travel booked) may be imposed by the applicable Supplier in the event of a change to a booking or a cancellation or partial cancellation of a booking (where such partial cancellation is possible).
 Where a cancellation affects more than one person on the booking, any applicable cancellation charge will be applied in respect of each person on the booking - please refer to the Rules and Restrictions notified in the booking process for more details.
+In the case of rail travel bookings, where a ticket is eligible for changes to be made, the Customer will be charged an administration fee of up to £10 per ticket per person for any changes made.
+Please note that a journey can be made up of more than one ticket.

 If a Customer wishes to change or cancel any part of a booking, and if such changes are permitted by the applicable Supplier, then an ebookers.com change / cancellation administration fee will apply in addition to any fees imposed by the relevant Supplier.
 Please see the table below for the specific fees applicable: